internetarchive/dweb-mirror/INSTALLATION-orangepizero.md

 * [dweb-mirror issue#224](https://github.com/internetarchive/dweb-mirror/issues/224)
   for any questions or problems with OrangePi

-## 1. Getting your machine ready.
+### 1. Getting your machine ready.

-This is important, as the installation instructions dont work without some preliminary upgrades, especially for some of the smaller platforms.
+This is important, as the installation instructions does not work without some preliminary upgrades, especially for some of the smaller platforms.

+#### Download image

 Orange Pi's run best with Armbian - from https://www.armbian.com/download/ These instructions were tested on the Orange Pi Zero, with the Debian variety which is currently "Buster". but the process probably works with other variants of the Orange-Pi.

 * Downloaded the image to your laptop (~250Mb)

+#### Blow this to a SD

-* Select a fresh SD card as the destination (the larger the card, the more content it can hold)
+* Select an SD card as the destination (the larger the card, the more content it can hold)
 * Program the SD card with this image
   * On a Mac:
     * downloaded [Etcher](https://www.balena.io/etcher/) (100Mb)